Temnospondyli: Postcranium

 Unlike modern amphibians, many temnospondyls are covered in small, closely packed scales.
 The undersides of most temnospondyls are covered in rows of large ventral plates.
 During early stages of development, they first have only small, rounded scales.
 Fossils show, as the animals grew, the scales on the undersides of their bodies developed into large, wide ventral plates.
 The plates overlap each other in a way that allows a wide range of flexibility.
 Later semiaquatic temnospondyls, such as trematosaurs and capitosaurs, have no evidence of scales.
 They may have lost scales to make movement easier under water or to allow cutaneous respiration, the absorption of oxygen through the skin.

 Several groups of temnospondyls have large bony plates (osteoderms) on their backs.
 One temnospondyl, Peltobatrachus, has armour-like plating that covers both its back and underside.
 The rhytidosteid Laidleria also has extensive plating on its back.
 Most members of the family Dissorophidae also have armor, although it only covers the midline of the back with one or two narrow rows of plates that tightly articulated with the vertebrae, and osteoderms are also known from a few trematopids.
-Other temnospondyls, such as Eryops, have been found with small, disc-like bony scutes that were in life probably embedded in the skin.
-All of these temnospondyls were adapted to a terrestrial lifestyle.
+Other temnospondyls, such as Eryops, have been found with small, disc-like bony ossifications that were in life probably embedded in the skin.
+All of these temnospondyls were adapted to a terrestrial lifestyle, and in dissorophids, may have provided stability for the spine.
 Armor may have offered protection from predators in the case of Peltobatrachus.
-The scutes may have provided stability for the spine, as they would have limited flexibility and may have been connected by strong ligaments.
 A carapace of osteoderms is also seen in plagiosaurids, the only primarily aquatic clade with such extensive ossifications.
 Plagiosaurids may have inherited their armor from a terrestrial ancestor, as both Peltobatrachus and Laidleria have been considered close relatives of the group.
 Alternatively, these osteoderms may have served as mineral reservoirs to allow plagiosaurids to respond to a variety of environmental conditions.
 Contrary to older assumptions, more recent studies have argued that the temnospondyls evolved from a terrestrial ancestor (although with aquatic eggs and larvae), and that it was the forms that later returned to water and an aquatic lifestyle which evolved a spine more rigid and stiffer than the terrestrial species.